jveilleux/FarmFreshWeb/hub-faqs.md

 #### We are a Food Collective seeking an ecommerce solution to streamline our order processing, could the FFW help us?

 Yes, the FFW  is designed to make the processes of taking and managing orders and stock easier.
 A food collective would be established as a farmers market on the FFW, with its own shopfront.
-In contrast to taking order through email or online forms, the FFW's checkout process is very easy to use for customers, and has the added advantage of generating order reports, which reduces the administration burden for the farmers market.
+In contrast to taking orders through email or online forms, the FFW's checkout process is very easy to use for customers, and has the added advantage of generating order reports, which reduces the administration burden for the farmers market.

 #### How long does it take to set up a farmers market on the FFW?